nodeontrain/nodeontrain.xyz/tuts/unsuccessful_signups.md

 ### A test for invalid submission

 In the days before powerful web frameworks with full testing capabilities, developers had to test forms by hand.
-For example, to test a signup page manually, we would have to visit the page in a browser and then submit alternately invalid and valid data, verifying in each case that the application’s behavior was correct.
+For example, to test a signup page manually, we would have to visit the page in a browser and then submit alternately invalid and valid data, verifying in each case that the application's behavior was correct.

-To get started, we first generate an integration test file for signing up users, which we’ll call `users_signup`
+To get started, we first generate an integration test file for signing up users, which we'll call `users_signup`

 `public/test/e2e_test/integration/users_signup_test.js`